ibm-cloud-docs/billing-usage/billing-faq.md

 Click **Support** in the console menu bar to access the Support Center.
 From there, start with leveraging the list of common FAQs.
 If you don't find the answers that you need, click **Create a case** to get in touch with the support team.

+## What is a GB-hour?
+{: #gb-hour}
+{: faq}

+Runtime and container usage is charged based on the following variables:
+ • How much memory your runtime or container uses, in gigabytes (GB)
+ • The duration that memory is used

+Multiply the two values together, and the result is the GB-hour.

 ## How many apps can I build?
 {: #howmanyapps}
 {: faq}